baseonballs/mpower-sitedocs/site-docs/mathematics/elem/resources/cheat-sheets/index.md

 - **<span style="color: brown; font-weight:bold; font-style: normal">PRIME</span>**:
     - for $n$ > 1, 2 distinct factors: 1 and itself
     - building blocks of all natural numbers > 1
+    - 2 is the smallest and the only even prime number since $2n$ are no longer primes.

 - **<span style="color: brown; font-weight:bold; font-style: normal">Fundamental Theorem of Arithmetic</span>**: Every natural number greater > 1 can be uniquely expressed as a product of prime numbers, disregarding the order of the factors.